solter/gitFeatureBranchWorkflowDemo/application/README.md

 This is a dummy file intended to represent an application as it is being developed.

 # Feature 1
-This represents the implementation of 'feature 1'.
+This represents the implementation of 'feature 1' with updates.

 # Feature 2
 This is the "feature 2" simulated implementation"